javiertury/redsys-easy/README.md

 As an example, redsys-easy provides some basic typescript-ready formatters.

-> :warning: **Format has changed**: Previous versions of redsys-easy used a different format than these new formatting functions, particularly the `amount` field.
+> :warning: **Format has changed**: Previous versions of redsys-easy used a different format, particularly the `amount` field.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./examples/__readme__/formatters.ts) -->
 <!-- The below code snippet is automatically added from ./examples/__readme__/formatters.ts -->